connorcl/pytorch-lr-explorer/README.md

 # pytorch-lr-explorer
-A simple PyTorch image classifier with an optimal learning rate finder and various per-iteration learning rate schedulers
+A Jupyter notebook eploring some sophisticated learning rate strategies for deep learning with PyTorch.
+Techniques demonstrated include systematically estimating an optimal learning rate, stochastic gradient descent with restarts and snapshot ensembling.